Last reviewed by Robert Prime — March 2026

 - It includes the spine width, which varies by page count and paper thickness.

-- It ensures your cover meets Amazon’s file type, resolution, and colour space requirements.
+- It ensures your cover meets Amazon’s file type space requirements.

 Trim Size and Spine Width